facebook/zstd/tests/README.md

                 (Lower value will begin with stronger strategies) (Default 90%) preferSpeed= / preferRatio=
               : Only affects lvl = invocations.
-Defines value placed on compression speed or ratio when determining overall winner (default 1 for both, higher = more valued). tries=    : Maximum number of random restarts on a single strategy before switching (Default 5) Higher values will make optimizer run longer, more chances to find better solution.
+Defines value placed on compression speed or ratio when determining overall winner (default speed = 1, ratio = 5 for both, higher = more valued). tries=    : Maximum number of random restarts on a single strategy before switching (Default 3) Higher values will make optimizer run longer, more chances to find better solution.
  -P#          : generated sample compressibility
  -t#          : Caps runtime of operation in seconds (default : 99999 seconds (about 27 hours ))